nosqlbench/nosqlbench/nb-vectordata/RUST_COMPATIBILITY.md

   namespace only when the path before it has an extension and the text after names no directory, so a URL scheme or a drive letter never is.
-- Profiles: a non-default profile inherits unstated facets from the profile it names with `inherits:`, else from `default`; an unknown or self parent falls back to `default`, and a cycle leaves its members with what they declare.
-What inherits depends on the axis.
-Across the size axis (parent `default`) `base_vectors` and `metadata_content` inherit under the child's `base_count` window unless already windowed, while the neighbor facets do not — ground truth is derived from `base_count`, so a sized profile that omits its own fails with "lacks facet" rather than serving the full base's.
-Across any other axis every facet is invariant and inherits as is.
+- Profiles: a non-default profile inherits unstated facets from the profile it names with `inherits:`, else from `default`.
+What inherits depends on the axis, and **the axis is derived from `base_count`**: a step is on the size axis when the child's count differs from its parent's effective one, whatever the parent is called, and at one size otherwise.
+Across the size axis `base_vectors` and `metadata_content` inherit **re-cut** to `[0..base_count)` — a window the parent carries is replaced, so a `20m` built on `10m` reads the first twenty million of the same file — while the per-size outputs do not cross: the neighbor facets and `metadata_results`, all derived from `base_count`, so a sized profile that omits its own fails with "lacks facet" rather than serving the full base's.
+Across a step at one size every facet is invariant and inherits as is, and so does `base_count`; `maxk` crosses every step.
   A `partition: true` profile is an oracle partition with independent base vectors and inherits nothing.
+A parent YAML reads as a number — a rung named `100` — is the name it spells.
+- Stated parents: from `format_version` 3 every profile other than `default` states `inherits:`, and a stated 3 is a claim that every parent is real — an absent parent ("names no parent; state `inherits: default` or the layer it builds on"), an unknown or self parent, a cycle (named once by its sorted members), `default` naming a parent, and `partition: true` beside `inherits:` are load refusals naming the profiles involved, joined by `; `.
+Below 3 an unknown or self parent falls back to `default` and a cycle leaves its members with what they declare; `ProfileParents.advisories` phrases the same conditions as what version 3 will refuse.
+Because a parent other than `default` itself requires version 3, those fallbacks are reachable only through in-memory legacy groups, as in the reference.
+- Profile tags: an optional top-level `profile_tags` schema, naming tags in order, each with a default or `~` for a naming tag, loaded as written on `TestDataGroup.profileTags()` and from a catalog listing on `CatalogEntry.profileTags()`.
+Its presence requires version 3.
+- Selectors: `ProfileSelector` is the reference's one parser — the grammar (`,` is AND; `and(…)`, `or(…)`, `not(…)`; a bare name is `profile=<name>` with a literal value), the value readings by spelling (regex by `^`/`$`, glob by `*`/`?`/`[`, `lo..hi` interval, number under the window count rule, boolean, literal; quoted is literal; every reading folds case), the structural keys read before attributes (`profile`, `base_count`, `maxk`, `partition`, `inherits`), dotted keys into map attributes, lists matching on any element, absence matching nothing under any operator, a comparison against a non-number being false rather than an error, and a `<`/`>` against a pattern being a parse error. `ProfileFacts` is what a selector reads: structure **as loaded** after inheritance, attributes the profile's own. `resolve` yields the set in the group's size-sorted order — `default` first, then by `base_count` or the name read as a count, then naturally by name — with `null` meaning `default`, `profile=*` meaning all, and no match failing with the offer listed; `resolveOne` refuses a set.
+Every failure is a `SelectionException` of kind `SYNTAX` (with position), `NO_MATCH`, `AMBIGUOUS`, or `NO_DEFAULT`, with the reference's message.
+  `TestDataGroup.select`/`selectOne`/`profileFacts`/`profileNames`,
+  `CatalogEntry.select`/`selectOne` (structure read through the declared `inherits` chain: `maxk` across any parent, `base_count` only across a named non-default one), `Catalog.open(dataset, selector)` (one profile, `null` for `default`), `Catalog.openProfiles(dataset, selector)` (the set), and `DatasetSpec` — the head found by shape (a URL's `://` and port, a drive letter), the selector starting at the first colon after it, a malformed selector reported at its position in the spec — replace the last-colon split.
+A bare name still opens the one profile it names on every surface, case folded.
+- Group prebuffer: `TestDataGroup.prebuffer(names, fallback, progress,
+  largeDownload)` prebuffers the named profiles in order — what a set selector resolved to — each facet against its declared window through the same planner, after tallying the announced total and reporting it when it reaches `PREBUFFER_LARGE_WARNING_BYTES` (250 MiB);
+  `prebufferAll` is the same over every profile.
 - Prefetch: caller-supplied record windows on any facet via `prefetchPlan`, `prefetch`, and `prefetchInBackground` on `TestDataView`, with `WholeFacetFallback` consent gating, chunk-level `RangeFill` residency accounting, chunk-adjacency range coalescing, an offset-index cache scoped to the view's facet handle, and an empty window meaning the whole facet (a request, never a degrade).
+A `FacetDescriptor` answers `shardCount()` — a uniform series' `shard_count`, `null` for a single file and for the explicit form, whose files are its entries — so a caller can report what opening a facet costs without realizing the series.
 Plan ranges are `ShardRange`s, qualified by the shard they lie in — a single file is shard `0` — because across a series the same byte offset exists in every file.
 A window decomposes into one sub-window per shard it spans, each